Family Advocacy Network

 The program also partners with school districts within the counties they serve, area physicians who provide referrals, and Nebraska Alliance of Child Advocacy Centers to create a network of professionals that can provide integrated care for victims of abuse.

 This program originally received support from a 2000-2003 Federal Office of Rural Health Policy Rural Health Care Services Outreach grant.
 FAN is now sustained by several local, state, and national funds.

 FAN provides the following services for victims of physical or sexual abuse, whether children, adults, and senior citizens:

 - Forensic medical examinations

 - Coordinated care

-In addition, the program educates the public about this topic and promotes their services by:
+FAN also provides training for those working with victims of abuse.
+The program educates the public about this topic and promotes their services by:

 - Raising community awareness about child abuse